VCDF’s Reform360, SEEPCO, offer lifeline to incarcerated women

-In a bid to restore hope and provide support to women in prison, Vcare for Development Foundation (VCDF) launched the Reform360 Programme covering mental health, education, vocational and entrepreneurship training in partnership with the Nigerian Correctional Service (NCoS) and the Centre for Legal Support and Inmate Rehabilitation (CELSIR).
+In a bid to restore hope and provide support to women in female custodial facility, Vcare for Development Foundation (VCDF) launched the Reform360 Programme covering mental health, education, vocational and entrepreneurship training in partnership with the Nigerian Correctional Service (NCoS) and the Centre for Legal Support and Inmate Rehabilitation (CELSIR).

 Supported by Sterling Oil Exploration and Energy Production Co.
 Ltd. (SEEPCO), the programme is designed to help incarcerated people restore hope, reconnect with self and reintegrate with society by equipping them with practical skills for life beyond the custodial facility.
 Reform360 delivers holistic empowerment through mental health first-aid training, legal literacy on gender-based violence, enterprise development, vocational skills, and sustainable entrepreneurship.